UXSoc/uxsoc-apps-cms/src/pages/index.md

           the org.
         title: UXMktg.
 Officers
     title: "\U0001F4DD Marketing"
+  - cards:
+      - description: |-
+          The Member Development Officer sees to the following:

+          * Organizing Bonding Activities and Team-building
+          * Conducting ICs with other officers and members
+          * Opportunity widening: Inviting members to UX events outside of UXSoc
+        title: Member Development Officer
-  - description: >-
+    description: >-
       Behind the success of every organization is a solid foundation of trust and a sense of community.
 UXSociety cares for its own members’ experience.
       We, in the Department of Human Resources, are the Support Unit of
       UXSociety: organizing projects and initiatives that create an environment where the members can explore, connect, and grow as design leaders.
-    positions:
+    positions: []
-      - description: |-
-          * Organizes Bonding Activities and Team-building
-          * Conducts ICs with other officers and members
-          * Opportunity widening: Inviting members to UX events outside of UXSoc
-        title: Member Development Officer
     title: "\U0001F3E0 Human Resources"
 ---